Skip to Main Nav Skip to Main Content Skip to Footer Content

 Attendance:

 Insurers of the parties are strongly encouraged to attend the mediation session.
 Parties are strongly encouraged to participate actively in the mediation.
 Both may be required to attend the mediation.
-Requests to permit a client to be available by phone rather than in person may be granted by the mediator.
+Requests to permit a client to be available by phone or Zoom rather than in person may be granted by the mediator.

 Back to Top